nightscout/trio-docs/docs/EN/settings/configuration/concepts/autosens-dynamic.md

 Profile\ ISF\ ÷\ autosens.ratio\ =\ New\ ISF
 ```

->**Example:**
->
+!!! example

->_Bill has an ISF of 3 mmol/L/U (54 mg/dL/U) in his settings.
+    Bill has an ISF of 3 mmol/L/U (54 mg/dL/U) in his settings.
 The system finds Bill has been more resistant to insulin lately and needs to increase his insulin.
-It calculates Bill has an `autosens.ratio` of 1.1 (note that a larger `autosens.ratio` results in a lower, more aggressive ISF)_
+It calculates Bill has an `autosens.ratio` of 1.1 (note that a larger `autosens.ratio` results in a lower, more aggressive ISF).

 When Autosens adjusts the ISF, it uses the following calculation:
 ```{math}